SUSE-Cloud/socok8s/doc/source/deployment/verify.rst

 Tempest Test Results
 --------------------

+By default, tempest test execution pod logs are displayed on ansible stdout during `test` option.

-All test results can be viewed by retrieving the logs from the airship-tempest-run-tests pod by running the following command:
+Later, all test results can be viewed by retrieving the logs from the airship-tempest-run-tests pod by running the following command:

 .. code-block:: console